Ae/Ge/ME 160 ab

 first, second terms

 Elements of Cartesian tensors.
 Configurations and motions of a body.
 Kinematics-study of deformations, rotations and stretches, polar decomposition.
 Lagrangian and Eulerian strain velocity and spin tensor fields.
 Irrotational motions, rigid motions.
 Kinetics-balance laws.
 Linear and angular momentum, force, traction stress.
 Cauchy's theorem, properties of Cauchy's stress.
 Equations of motion, equilibrium equations.
 Power theorem, nominal (Piola-Kirchoff) stress.
 Thermodynamics of bodies.
 Internal energy, heat flux, heat supply.
 Laws of thermodynamics, notions of entropy, absolute temperature.
 Entropy inequality (Clausius-Duhem).
 Examples of special classes of constitutive laws for materials without memory.
 Objective rates, corotational, convected rates.
 Principles of materials frame indifference.
 Examples: the isotropic Navier-Stokes fluid, the isotropic thermoelastic solid.
 Basics of finite differences, finite elements, and boundary integral methods, and their applications to continuum mechanics problems illustrating a variety of classes of constitutive laws.
-Part a will be offered in 2020-21.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only